marcosschroh/python-schema-registry-client/docs/schemaregistry_server.md

 `GET /subjects` - Get a list of registered subjects. *[Missing]*

 `GET /subjects/(string: subject)/versions` - Get a list of versions registered under the specified subject *[Missing]*

 `DELETE /subjects/(string: subject)` - Deletes the specified subject and its associated compatibility level if registered.
 It is recommended to use this API only when a topic needs to be recycled or in development environment.

 `GET /subjects/(string: subject)/versions/(versionId: version)` - Get a specific version of the schema registered under this subject *Check response*

-`GET /subjects/(string: subject)/versions/(versionId: version)/schema` - Get the avro schema for the specified version of this subject.
+`GET /subjects/(string: subject)/versions/(versionId: version)/schema` - Get the avro or json schema for the specified version of this subject.
 The unescaped schema only is returned. *[Missing]*

 `POST /subjects/(string: subject)/versions` - Register a new schema under the specified subject and receive a schema id